FranciscoSantillana/MSSA/README.md

 ## CLassPartyInvites
 I learned the very basics of MVC, separation of concerns, HTML5, and CSS while working on an RSVP-based website.

+## Razor
+Understanding how Razor allows HTML and C# to cooperate.
+Learned how to use decision statements with Razor on ASP.NET Core Web Application.